 In-Memory OLTP can provide great performance gains, for the right workloads.
 While customers have seen up to 30X performance gain in some cases, how much gain you see depends on the workload.

 Now, where does this performance gain come from?
 In essence, In-Memory OLTP improves performance of transaction processing by making data access and transaction execution more efficient, and by removing lock and latch contention between concurrently executing transactions.
 In-Memory OLTP isn't fast because it's in-memory; it's fast because it's optimized around the data being in-memory.
 Data storage, access, and processing algorithms were redesigned from the ground up to take advantage of the latest enhancements in in-memory and high concurrency computing.

 Now, just because data lives in-memory doesn't mean you lose it when there's a failure.
 By default, all transactions are fully durable, meaning that you have the same durability guarantees you get for any other table in SQL Server: as part of transaction commit, all changes are written to the transaction log on disk.
 If there's a failure at any time after the transaction commits, your data is there when the database comes back online.
-In addition, In-Memory OLTP works with all high availability and disaster recovery capabilities of SQL Server, like Always On availability groups, Always On Failover Cluster Instances (SQL Server), backup/restore, etc.
+In addition, In-Memory OLTP works with all high availability and disaster recovery capabilities of SQL Server, like availability groups, failover cluster instances, backup/restore, and so on.

 To use In-Memory OLTP in your database, you use one or more of the following types of objects:

 - Memory-optimized tables are used for storing user data.
 You declare a table to be memory-optimized at create time.